bbauska/CAD101en/README.md

 &nbsp;
 </p>

 5. Enter a title for the new SSH key.
-In the **Key** field, paste the key that you copied in step 1, above.
-The pasted key should include **Your email address** at the end, as shown in the following
+In the <b>Key</b> field, paste the key that you copied in step 1, above.
+The pasted key should include <b>Your email address</b> at the end, as shown in the following
     image:
 <!------------------------------------------------------------------------------------------------>
 <!--------------------------------- 180. ssh keys/add new (157) ---------------------------------->